squidslab/E2E-Loader/beginner-guide.md

 2. **Download JMeter**.
-Go to the official download page: https://jmeter.apache.org/download_jmeter.cgi E2E-Loader was tested with version **3.6.3** of JMeter, so we recommend you download that version.
+Go to the official download page: https://jmeter.apache.org/download_jmeter.cgi Even though E2E-Loader should work without issues with any recent release of JMeter, it was thoroughly tested with version **5.5**, so we recommend you download that version.
 Download the binary archive (ZIP or TGZ).
+Download links are available here: https://archive.apache.org/dist/jmeter/binaries/.

 3. **Extract the Archive**.
 Unzip or untar the downloaded file into a directory of your choice.